-Then from 1977 to 1983 Dr. Ross Turchaninov, MD came from the Odessa Medical Institute and Kiev Scientific Institute of Orthopedic and Rehabilitation, Ukraine after that he came to US to offer education in Medical Massage protocols through New York & Scottsdale, AZ. in 1984 to the present.
+Dr. Ross Turchaninov, MD came from the Odessa Medical Institute and Kiev Scientific Institute of Orthopedic and Rehabilitation, Ukraine.
+After that he came to the U.S. to offer education in Medical Massage protocols through New York & Scottsdale, AZ. in 1984 to the present.
 His education and studies of Neuromuscular and Connective tissue "Fascia", involved education with over 100 years of clinical treatments all from Germany, Ukraine, Great Britain, USA, France, Austria, Russia.
-This education and Medical Massage Modalities Treatments were brought to WTC in FL and me Allen T. Stanley now educated in 70+ Clinical Protocols.
+This education and Medical Massage Modalities Treatments were brought to W.T.C. in FLorida and Allen T. Stanley is now educated in 70+ Clinical Protocols.

 Techniques of Medical Massage

-* Treatment Plans will be done in the Second session
+* Treatment Plans will start in the second session